The Downside of Seeking Change

 But, if we examine the notion of change or seeking from this perspective, we usually find a rejection of our present state, sense of self, or circumstances first.
 Can you see that?
 Why else would we want to change or feel the desire or drive to seek change?

-Take a moment right now to reflect on this, on your personal sense of seeking change.
+Take a moment right now to reflect on this, on your sense of seeking change.
 Do you find a sense of wanting to leave your present experience of self for some other experience – an experience of more fullness, completeness, satisfaction, peacefulness, love, or lovability?
 This can be subtle, but do you see how rejection is implicit?

-It is the experience of our experience that we want to change the most.
-To involve ourselves in this change in the normal way involves leaving the present for some fantasized future.
-But our experience is always – present experience.
+To involve ourselves in this change in the usual way involves leaving the present for some fantasized future.
+But our experience is always present experience.
 How can we leave the present to find the present?

-There is nothing else but our present experience.
-How can we leave ourselves in this location, walk across the street, enter a different building, and find a more complete self?
+How can we leave ourselves in this location, walk across the street, enter a different building, and discover a more complete version of ourselves?
 It doesn’t make sense.
 This is the answer to the riddle – we can’t.

-This inner orientation is – openness.
 Being open to our experience is how real change happens.
-We are open to the experience of our experience.
-Openness toward our experience brings us closer to our experience.
+We are open to the knowledge of our expertise.
+Openness toward our experiences brings us closer to them.
 Being closer to our experience means we’re closer to ourselves.

 There can, of course, be some reactivity toward what arises, but we can be open to that.
 We can be open to allowing ourselves time for change.